What do you like to do on a Saturday or Sunday afternoon? How about when you get home from work?

 Being a musician is one of the more versatile of the money making hobbies available.
 If you’re good at what you do, you could:

-- Teach instructions to beginners
+- Teach instructions to students via private lessons

 - Perform at local restaurants or bars

 - Record and license the music on a site like Getty Images Music

 Yes, just like you can get paid for your photographs (more on that below), you can get paid for your music.